November Board Meeting Minutes

 Action Item #4

-MOTION: Director Zieff moved to go into executive session for confidential testimony regarding the General Manager’s performance review, with the following in attendance: All Board members present at the meeting, and Tom Sifers.
+MOTION: Director Fosha moved to go into executive session regarding confidential personnel matters and to receive attorney-client privileged legal advice from Attorney Williamson regarding employment matters and legal advice regarding corporate and operations matters, with the following in attendance: All directors present at the meeting, Sifers, Trostel and Attorney Williamson.
 The motion passed unanimously.

-MOTION: Director Zieff moved to come out of executive session.
+MOTION: Director Fosha moved to come out of executive session.
 The motion passed unanimously.